Showing posts with label René Cresté. Show all posts

 Then Cresté founded his own film production company, Films-René-Cresté, for which he produced and directed Le château du silence/The Silent Castle (René Cresté, 1919) and L’aventure de René/René’s Adventure (René Cresté, 1921).

 In 1922, René Cresté died of tuberculosis in Paris, aged 40.
-To support the financial needs of his widow and infirmed daughter, a charity gala was organized by friends of the Cresté family with the help of the Surrealist artists in February 1929.
+To support the financial needs of his widow and infirmed daughter, a charity gala was organised by friends of the Cresté family with the help of the Surrealist artists in February 1929.
 Three months following the event, his only daughter Renée died.
+She was buried next to her father.

 René Cresté & Georgette de Néry in La nouvelle mission de Judex